digiaonline/react-boilerplate/docs/03-tools.md

 ### Presets

 Babel does not do anything out of the box, you need to add some plugins for it to do anything.
 You are usually best off with the [official presets](https://babeljs.io/docs/plugins/).
-Most of our projects use the [Stage 2 preset](https://babeljs.io/docs/plugins/preset-stage-2/) (also known as Draft: initial spec), which includes basically everything worth including.
-We chose to use this preset because it allows to write code that is easier to read and it is not that likely to change.
+We recommend that you use the [Stage 2 preset](https://babeljs.io/docs/plugins/preset-stage-2/) (also known as Draft: initial spec), because it includes pretty much everything worth including.
+We prefer this particular preset because it allows to write code that is easier to both read and write.

 ### Learn more